 - Maintain billing and accounting information related to services used by a client

-If you have a concern related to the handling of your information contact our Privacy Officer at 1-877-502-8277.
+FILING A COMPLAINT If you have a concern related to the handling of your information contact the ONE CARE Privacy Officer at 1-877-502-8277.